 About the department

-The Department of Hematology and Oncology at the University Hospital Rechts der Isar Munich offers the full range of diagnostic and therapeutic services in these focuses.
-A highly qualified team of doctors working in the department provides patients with an effective treatment of all cancers, blood and lymph pathologies (for example, leukemia, multiple myeloma, non-Hodgkin's and Hodgkin's lymphoma) in accordance with the latest international therapeutic standards.
+The Department of Hematology and Oncology at the University Hospital Rechts der Isar Munich offers the full range of diagnostic and therapeutic services in these fields.
+The highly qualified team of the department's doctors provides effective treatment of all cancers and blood pathologies (for example, leukemia, multiple myeloma, non-Hodgkin's and Hodgkin's lymphoma) in accordance with the very latest international standards.
+The department performs autologous and allogeneic bone marrow transplantation, as well as provides innovative CAR T-cell therapy.
+It should be noted that the department is certified as the Comprehensive Cancer Center Munich, and also has a quality certificate from the German Cancer Society.
+The medical facility has the very latest equipment, implements innovative treatment methods, and at the same time pays due attention to comprehensive consultations and a humane attitude towards patients.
+Patients can get special nutrition counselling, as well as competent psychological care.
 The department is headed by Prof. Dr. med.
 Florian Bassermann.

-The treatment strategy is developed at the interdisciplinary tumor boards with the participation of hematologists, oncologists, surgeons, radiation therapists, radiologists, specialists in pathological anatomy and nuclear medicine, due to which each patient can receive an optimal treatment plan corresponding to his/her specific clinical case.
-The main therapeutic options of the department include classical chemotherapy, high-dose chemotherapy, targeted therapy, multimodal therapy, immunotherapy, radiation therapy, combined chemoradiotherapy, surgical treatments, etc.
+Treatment tactics are developed at interdisciplinary tumor boards with the participation of hematologists, oncologists, surgeons, radiation therapists, radiologists, specialists in the field of pathological anatomy and nuclear medicine, so that each patient receives an optimal treatment plan corresponding to his particular clinical case.
+The department's main therapeutic options include classical chemotherapy, high-dose chemotherapy, targeted therapy, multimodal therapy, immunotherapy, radiation therapy, combined chemoradiation therapy, surgical treatment methods, etc.

-The department provides both diagnostics and treatment of the following diseases:
+The department provides diagnostics and treatment of the following diseases:

 - Acute and chronic leukemia

 - Small cell and non-small cell lung cancer